She knew it was my back toe!

 Read more from Hi, I'm the Maestro. 🙋🏽♂️

-Read time: 3 min 07 sec Whatup Reader!
-Another month has flown by and we still out here losing rights by the day, but at least we’re headed towards summer and it’s beach volleyball season 🤷🏽♂️.
+Read time: 3 min 42 sec Whatup Reader!
+We blinked and July sprinted by, but at least we’ve still got August!
+(And for those of you in southern California, cheers to the very beginning of local’s summer.)
 If you’re new here, I send these recap emails out on the last day of each month as a way to share the things that this awesome community has told me they’ve found helpful, and also to let you in on things that are coming your way in the next few months.
-I know you’re busy and I realize I put out a lot...
+I know you’re busy and I realize I put...